Research Protections Policies

 BIOHAZARDOUS AGENTS AND RADIOISOTOPES IN ANIMALS:

-Any submission to the COM IACUC involving a biohazardous agent, radioisotope, or hazardous chemical will require prior approval by the COM Institutional Biosafety Committee, Health Physicist, or Program Manager of Chemical and Environmental Safety, respectively [see https://infonet.pennstatehershey.net/web/institutional-animal-care-use-committee/resources for links to the appropriate offices].
+Any submission to the COM IACUC involving a biohazardous agent, radioisotope, or hazardous chemical will require prior approval by the COM IBC, Health Physicist, or Program Manager of Chemical and Environmental Safety, respectively [see https://infonet.pennstatehershey.net/web/institutional-animal-care-use-committee/resources for links to the appropriate offices].
 The Biosafety Officer, Health Physicist, or Program Manager of Chemical and Environmental Safety, in consultation with the Department of Comparative Medicine staff, will assist investigators and research staff in designing appropriate safety protocols for the handling and proper disposal of animals contaminated by any hazardous agent.

 FURTHER INFORMATION: